 - Vests with thinner shoulder straps will allow for more movement

-this is especially true overhead, and will be suitable for things like pull-ups, lifting with arms, punching, pulling, climbing things and anything with free weights like dumbbells and barbells.
+This is especially true for overhead movements and will be suitable for things like pull-ups, lifting with arms, punching, pulling, climbing things and anything with free weights like dumbbells and barbells.

 - Wider shoulder straps on your vest will be optimal for your standard cardio-based exercises